yeild/secrage/README.md

 # Secrage

-> Secrage is named of *secret* + *storage*, a wrapper of native localStorage/sessionStorage with only 2kb.
+> Secrage is named of *secret* + *storage*, witch is a wrapper of native localStorage/sessionStorage with only 2kb.

-****

-Usually when you using webStorage, you have to use *JSON.stringify*/*JSON.parse* to stringify and parse your object data, and the data is showing as **Plaintext**:
+Usually when you using webStorage, you have to invoke JSON.stringify/JSON.parse to transform your object data, and the data is showing as **Plaintext**:

 ![](https://img2018.cnblogs.com/blog/1150501/201903/1150501-20190312164356439-2083261358.png)

-Now you can use Secrage to avoid those bother, and the data will be ciphered(or to say 'encoded', exactly):
+Now you can use Secrage without those bother, and the data will be ciphered(or to say 'encoded', exactly):

 ![](https://img2018.cnblogs.com/blog/1150501/201903/1150501-20190312164358480-252980411.png)

-### How?
+### How does it work

-Secrage will transcode your data by three steps:
+Secrage will transcode data by 3 steps:
 ```
 storage.setItem(
   btoa(key),